-(5) If the named Member refuses to leave after the Assembly orders him or her to leave, a motion may be made to increase the length of the suspension of the named Member and shall be decided without amendment or debate.
+If the named Member refuses to leave after Motion to (5) the Assembly orders him or her to leave, a motion may be made to increase the length of the suspension of the named Member and shall be decided without amendment or debate.

-Motion to increase suspension
+increase suspension

-Where an offence to which Rule 25(2) Ofform (3) applies is committed in Committee of the Whole, the Chair shall suspend proceedings and report the circumstances to the Assembly.
+Where an offence to which Rule 25(2) or (3) Offence in (6)applies is committed in Committee of the Committee of the Whole, the Chair shall suspend proceedings Whole and report the circumstances to Assembly.
 The Speaker shall proceed as if the offence had been committed in the Assembly.